faisalahmedsifat/CSE434_Docker_Repo/docker_doc.md

 ```
 **What Does it do?**
 ```

-1. Create a new daemon cli.
-2. Load the daemon cli config.
-3. Check the deprecated options.
-4. Configure the proxy env.
-5. Configure the daemon logs.
-6. Enable the debug mode.
-7. Check if the daemon is running in rootless mode.
-8. Create the daemon root.
-9. Create the daemon exec root.
-10. Create the pid file.
-11. Create the daemon api.
-12. Load the listeners.
-13. Initialize the containerd.
-14. Initialize the middlewares.
-15. Create the daemon.
-16. Validate the authorization plugins.
-17. Start the metrics server.
-18. Create and start the cluster.
-19. Restart the swarm containers.
-20. Process the cluster notifications.
-21. Setup the config reload trap.
-22. Wait for the api to complete.
-23. Notify the systemd api.
-24. Shutdown the daemon.
-25. Notify the systemd that the daemon is shutting down.
-26. Stop the notification processing and background processes.
-27. Check if there is any error in the api.
-28. Shutdown the daemon.
+1. Load the daemon CLI configuration.
+2. Check for deprecated options.
+3. Create the API server configuration.
+4. If validation is requested, print a configuration confirmation message and return.
+5. Configure proxy environment and daemon logs.
+6. Log the startup process.
+7. Handle debug and experimental modes.
+8. Handle rootless mode with or without RootlessKit integration.
+9. Check for root privileges on Linux.
+10. Set the default umask.
+11. Create the daemon root directory.
+12. Create the daemon execution root directory.
+13. Handle the creation of PID files.
+14. Set sticky bit for files under XDG_RUNTIME_DIR in rootless mode.
+15. Initialize the API server.
+16. Load listeners for Docker services.
+17. Initialize ContainerD.
+18. Handle daemon shutdown and traps.
+19. Notify API readiness.
+20. Create and initialize the plugin store.
+21. Initialize middlewares.
+22. Create and configure the Docker daemon.
+23. Start the metrics server.
+24. Create and start the cluster component.
+25. Restart autostart containers in swarm mode.
+26. Complete daemon initialization.
+27. Configure the router and set up routing.
+28. Start processing cluster notifications.
+29. Set up trap for configuration reload.
+30. Start the API server in a goroutine.
+31. Notify systemd about readiness.
+32. Wait for the API server to complete.
+33. Cleanup and shut down the cluster.
+34. Notify systemd about stopping.
+35. Shutdown the Docker daemon.
+36. Stop notification processing and background processes.
+37. Handle API server errors.
+38. Log shutdown completion.
 ```

 ### Step 5: